54rt1n/ComfyUI-DareMerge/README.md

 * Take model B, and merge it in to model A using the mask to protect model A's largest parameters.

 *Of note, this merge method does use random sampling, so you should not just assume that your first random seed is the best one for your merge, and if it is not set to fixed that the merge will change every run.*

+### Layer Gradients
+Layer gradients are a generalized term to describe the merge ratios for a model merge.
+These define the ratios at each layer of a model, which allows model ratio selection to become a more fine-grained operation which operations can be performed on.
+I have left some basic components which do not use LAYER_GRADIENT, but there is nothing special about them as internally they are just using the advanced components.

 ### Masks
 * A mask creates a signature of a model to filter parts of a model merge.
 Areas that are selected in the mask will be included in the merge, while areas that are not selected will be excluded.